JohnVidal77/ToDo-AngularJS/README.md

 gulp run
 ```

-Use "createModule" to create new modules inside ./app with all necessary files and following the Naming Best Practices.
+Use "create" to create new modules inside ./app with all necessary files and following the Naming Best Practices.
 ```
-gulp createModule --name your-module-name
+gulp create --name your-module-name
 ```

 ## Project Structure